 - a.
-Expenditures for prepaid expenses are recognized at the time of purchase. - b.
 Principal and interest on indebtedness are not recognized as expenditures until due. - Compensated absences, such as vacation and sick leave, which vests or accumulates, are charged as expenditures when paid.

 4. Property Taxes and Delinquent Water Bills

 Property taxes and delinquent water bills are collected by the Town of Oyster Bay Receiver of Taxes on behalf of the District.
 The Town of Oyster Bay Receiver of Taxes collects all real property taxes for the Town, Nassau County, Town Special Districts and School Districts.
 Town and County taxes are levied on January 1 and are due in two installments payable by February 10 and August 10.
 The Town remits 100% of the amount of real property tax levied and the delinquent water bills to the District.
 Responsibility for the collection of unpaid taxes rests with Nassau County.